About College Football Playoffs

 Performance Against Common Opponents: Comparison of results against shared opponents.

-The committee also considers "game control," injuries, and other subjective elements to rank teams.
+The committee also considers "game control," injuries and other subjective elements to rank teams.

-Who won the College Football Playoffs?
+Who has won the College Football Playoff?

 The following teams have won the CFP since its inception: